Hierarchical Clustering With Confidence

 \subsection{How does randomization affect clustering quality?}

 A natural question is how the introduced randomization impacts the quality of the resulting clustering.
-To investigate this, we evaluate clustering performance across different values of $\tau$ in Algorithm \ref{alg:RAC} using the following two metrics: \begin{enumerate} \item[(i)] the ratio between the within-cluster sum of squares (WCSS) and the total sum of squares (TSS), defined as
+To investigate this, we evaluate clustering performance across different values of $\tau$ in Algorithm \ref{alg:RAC} using the following two standard metrics: (i) the ratio between the within-cluster sum of squares (WCSS) and the total sum of squares (TSS), (ii) the Adjusted Rand Index (ARI), which measures the agreement between the estimated clustering $\widehat{C} = \{\widehat{C}_1, \dots, \widehat{C}_K\}$ and the true labels $C = \{C_1, \dots, C_{K'}\}$ of $n$ observations.
+The exact definitions of the two metrics are provided in Appendix~\ref{subsubsec:clustering_metrics}.
+Smaller WCSS/TSS values indicate more well-defined and compact clusters, while the ARI ranges from $-1$ to $1$, with values close to $1$ indicating near perfect agreement between the estimated and true clustering.